Makes 36 mini-cupcakes

 2. In a large bowl, whisk together flour, sugar, baking soda, and salt.
 In a separate bowl, whisk together non-dairy milk, oil, vinegar, and vanilla.
 Pour wet mixture into dry mixture and whisk until just combined.
 Do not over-mix.

 3. Fill cupcake liners about three-quarters full with batter.
-Bake for about 12 minutes, or until a toothpick inserted in center of cupcake comes out clean.
+Bake for about 12 minutes, or until a toothpick inserted in center of cupcake comes out clean with a few crumbs clinging to it.
 Cool cupcakes completely.
 When cooled, run a sharp knife around each cupcake to loosen and use tip of knife to gently pry cupcake out of pan.

 4. For the frosting, using a handheld or stand mixer, beat shortening until smooth.
 With mixer running on low, add powdered sugar, vanilla, and 1 tablespoon non-dairy milk at a time, as needed, until frosting reaches a spreadable consistency.
 You may not need to use all of the non-dairy milk.
 Beat mixture on high for 2 more minutes until light and fluffy.